JohnReedLOL/scalatype/README.md

 #### Command line options:

-- noRepeats // Do not repeat a type on the right hand side
+- -noRepeats // Do not repeat a type on the right hand side
-- noPrimatives // Do not make explicit types for declaration of primatives
+- -noPrimatives // Do not make explicit types for declaration of primatives
-- undo // Undoes the last operation
+- -undo // Undoes the last operation

 #### Building scalatype: